h3-services/hope3-web-test/README.md

 # HOPE3 - Professional UI Implementation

-A modern, component-based implementation using Next.js, shadcn/ui, and Tailwind CSS.
+A modern, component-based implementation using Vite, React, and Tailwind CSS.

 ## Installation